salrashid123/azcompat/README.md

 ```

-The sample tries to print the specs of the VM and then acquires the StorageAccounts Key.
+The sample tries to print the specs of the VM and then acquires the `StorageAccounts Key`.
 It will use the keys to list blobs in the container.
+I'm unsure if getting the access key via admin is the best way but its what i've read so far....